-2017 continues to be the year of Facebook Advertising, the main advertising platform that bring huge revenue for e-Commerce retailers, especially dropshipping sellers.
-It is essential to master Facebook Advertising, which means you're keeping the key to your dropshipping success.
+2017 continues to be the year of Facebook Advertising, the main advertising platform that brings huge revenue for e-Commerce sellers, especially Internet Retailers.
+It is essential to master Facebook Advertising, which means you're keeping the key to operate your e-commerce store successfully.
 This is because even when you know the hottest products, you can still fail and lose money if you don't know how to play with Facebook platform.

 When your accounts are flagged, appeal to Facebook first.
 You can contact directly with Facebook support and push them to review faster.
 Sometimes you need to verify your Payment method with Facebook, sometimes you only need to wait until they complete to review your account and open it again.